By Stefano De Maco, Social Media Manager and Vocal Coach

 Many teachers found themselves upside down, also because they are not fiscally included in the social security contributions.
-And because unfortunately, many prefer money “who, cursed and immediately,” rather than a regular tax profile.
+Unfortunately, many prefer money “who, cursed and immediately,” rather than a regular tax profile.

 Also, the so-called “Music Schools” are complicit, often under Cultural Associations, to remain in a limbo of contributions and tax rules, legislative rules that often force you to choose such an umbrella for the absurd administrative maintenance costs.

 However, unfortunately aside, one of the problems highlighted was the “cultural” unpreparedness of most teachers, some shortsighted, others, like myself, curious to see what’s around the corner.
 If it is true that you never stop learning, here is a historic opportunity.
 Those who teach good or bad have their own experience and knowledge.
-Now it is a question of evolving by adapting to the new methods of diffusion, which do not necessarily have to supplant the “analog offline” ones but can very well find a great synergy.
+Now it is a question of evolving by adapting to the new diffusion methods, which do not necessarily have to supplant the “analogue offline” ones but can very well find a great synergy.

-In the world of companies, terms with FAD (Distance Training) have been standard for years, because online travel times are reduced, and people physically distant from each other can be reached.
+In companies’ world, terms with FAD (Distance Training) have been standard for years, because online travel times are reduced, and people physically distant from each other can be reached.
 The principle is equally valid, whether it is a class or an individual student.

 Not to mention the collaboration and remotely music production.
 In this period, projects have flourished between musicians stuck in the house, who through Skype or Zoom (which I will discuss later) have created and finalized songs, if not albums.

 Creativity finds new spaces to express itself like water in the rock, it shows.